-Develop this school policy and review it on a yearly basis
+Develop this school policy and review it on a yearly basis.

-- develop this policy in relation to the directives of the Diocese of Clifton and The Bishops Conference for England and Wales; - ensure that RE staff are updated on any modifications made to the diocesan RSE programme and how to deliver lessons impacted upon by such changes; - ensure that all staff are up to date with policy changes, and familiar with school policy and guidance relating to relationship and sex education; - ensure that RSE is age-relevant and appropriate across all year groups; this means ensuring that the curriculum develops as our pupils do and meets their needs; - ensure that the knowledge and information regarding RSE to which all pupils are entitled is provided in a comprehensive way; - support parental involvement in the development of the RSE curriculum; - communicate freely with staff, parents and the governing body to ensure that everyone is in understanding of the school policy and curriculum for RSE, and that any concerns or opinions regarding the provision at the school are listened to, taken into account and acted on as is appropriate.
-We want the provision of RSE at home to be complementary to the provision the school provides, and this should be clearly communicated to parents and additional support given where necessary or requested.
+- develop this policy in relation to the directives of the Diocese of Clifton and The Bishops Conference for England and Wales.; - ensure that RE staff are updated on any modifications made to the diocesan RSHE programme and how to deliver lessons impacted upon by such changes.; - ensure that all staff are up to date with policy changes, and familiar with school policy and guidance relating to relationship, sex and health education.; - ensure that RSHE is age-relevant and appropriate across all year groups; this means ensuring that the curriculum develops as our pupils do and meets their needs.; - ensure that the knowledge and information regarding RSHE to which all pupils are entitled is provided in a comprehensive way.; - support parental involvement in the development of the RSHE curriculum.; - communicate freely with staff, parents and the governing body to ensure that everyone is in understanding of the school policy and curriculum for RSHE, and that any concerns or opinions regarding the provision at the school are listened to, taken into account and acted on as is appropriate.
+We want the provision of RSHE at home to be complementary to the provision the school provides, and this should be clearly communicated to parents and additional support given where necessary or requested.